- Raccoons tend to eat differently in the summer than they do in the winter. In the fall, raccoons have to stock up on fat due to the winter season.

 - Raccoons are omnivorous and opportunistic.
-They eat plants, nuts, seed, eggs, shellfish, frogs, etc.
+They eat plants, nuts, seeds, eggs, shellfish, frogs, etc.

 - Raccoons in the United States will tend to have a much different diet than a Raccoon found in Japan.